epaxkft/szamla.guru/README.md

 ## Store partner data
 You can store lot of data from your partner.
 We created two example for maximum data and for minimum data.

+Possible elements for tax_type:
+* person (if it is NOT company and has NOT tax number)
+* company-hu (if it is hungarian company and has tax number)
+* company-eu (if it is europiean company and has tax number)
+* company-third (if it is out of europiean company and has tax number)

 ### Store MAXIMUM partner data
 ```
 curl --location --request POST 'http://DOMAIN/api/v1/partner/store' \